generiekzaakafhandelcomponent/Basisprocessen/blueprints/stadspas/README.md

   * The call activity ‘Controleren afhandeltermijn’ calculates the period between the moment the request for information was done and the moment the escalation took place due to no response from the applicant.

-  * The call activity ‘genereer document’ generates the confirmation of receipt document, saves it to Documenten api and links it to the case in openzaak.
+  * The call activity ‘genereer document’ generates the confirmation of receipt document, saves it to Documenten API and links it to the case in openzaak.

   * The call activity ‘Informeren aanvrager’ is used to determine via which channel (email, post, portal) the applicant is informed of the made decision.